rupeshmi/CodeSprint/JavaScript/Part2/Prototypes.md

 dunder proto property or the prototype of the person's object.
 In this cases, name property was there on
 >the dunder proto property or the prototype of person's object.
 Hence, the output was returned "Ashwin".
 >If the dunder proto property of the person's object does not have the name property
->then dunder proto property of the dunder proto prperty of the person's object was searched and this process will continure till the
+>then dunder proto property of the dunder proto prperty of the person's object was searched and this process will continue till the
 >dunder proto property is null.
 In this cases output will be *undefined*.

 >Let's create an another object person2 using the Person constructor function